 Please abide by posted ranch rules and please leave your dogs at home

-What to Do: Heart Mountain Trail Interpretive Cabin
+What to Do: Heart Mountain Trailhead Interpretive Cabin

 Located at the base of Heart Mountain, the Heart Mountain Trailhead Interpretive Cabin offers information about the geology, cultural significance and ecology of Heart Mountain and the surrounding land.
 Installed in cooperation with the Buffalo Bill Historical Center, the trailhead cabin offers a scale model of the mountain, interpretive panels, and photography from yesteryear and today.
 The cabin is open 8 a.m. to 5p.m.
 Thursday through Sunday from May through September or by appointment.

 Heart Mountain Ranch is available for non-motorized travel and field trips.
 Please contact Heart Mountain Ranch for more information.

 1357 Road 22

 Phone: (307) 754-8446